On this page:

 Overview: Research in the Hunsicker-Wang laboratory will focus on studying enzymes that utilize or bind metal ions, called metalloproteins.
 There are two major areas of interest:

 Cytochrome oxidase is complex IV in the respiratory system.
 Within this protein, there are 4 metal sites, 2 heme-iron sites and 2 copper binding sites.
 One of the copper sites is the CuA center, found in subunit II of cytochrome oxidase.
 This center may also be involved in H+ translocation within cytochrome oxiase.
 Subunit II can be expressed as an isolated protein.
 The Hunsicker-Wang lab is exploring how the histidines in this protein may function to pump H+ using chemical modification and site-directed mutagenesis.
-Additionally, the lab is also studying how the copper ions are incorporated into CuA when cytochrome oxidase is assembled.
-The protein, Sco, is thought to be involved in the process but its exact role is not well-defined.
-Thus, studies are aimed at understanding what role(s) that Sco plays in the assembly of the CuA site.
+We are also exploring how the CuA protein, the Riesek protein, Azurin (a blue copper protein) and the Sco protein (a protein involved in the assembly of the CuA protein) are modified by endogenously produced molecules, such as 4-hydroxy nonenal (HNE) and 4-oxo nonenal (ONE).
+These molecules are produced in membranes in the presence of reactive oxygen species such as peroxide.
+We are exploring how these molecules will react with amino acids of important metalloproteins involved in the respiration process.

 Biochemistry & Molecular Biology